-Wired network ports are available in Hamlin Hall, Vandenberg Hall, Hill House, and Van Wagoner House, as well as both student apartment complexes*.
+Wired network ports are available in Hamlin Hall, Vandenberg Hall, Hill House, and Van Wagoner House, as well as in both student apartment complexes*.
 Students will need a wired network adapter for whatever device they wish to connect to the wired port, as well as a Cat5e network cable.
 The wired ports are the fastest and most reliable form of connectivity; as such, it is recommended that students who have access to wired ports take advantage of them as often as possible.

 *The student apartments offer wired ports in both the bedrooms and the living room.